2023-asi-ozsinglecell-hackathon/system-immunology-hackathon/content/dataset.md

     * Within the zip file, there are h5ad, SingleCellExperiment, and Seurat object of the pre-processed data.
     * The samples have all been concatenated into one single object.

-The scripts used to pre-process the data is available on [Github](https://github.com/2023-asi-ozsinglecell-hackathon/data_preprocessing).
+The scripts used to pre-process the data is available on [GitHub](https://github.com/2023-asi-ozsinglecell-hackathon/data_preprocessing).

+The processed BCR data in AIRR formats are on [GitHub](https://github.com/2023-asi-ozsinglecell-hackathon/data_preprocessing/tree/main/data/vdj_b).

 {% endcapture %}